Tsunami014/nvimConfig/README.md

 This is just for my own use, use as you please.

 This contains some extra stuff I made:
-- A markdown highlighter which actually works
+- A markdown highlighter which actually works and is pretty cool
 - Slight modifications to the keybinds
 - Other stuff I can't think of off the top of my head